 I met yesterday with a friend who is leaving our church.
 We had a good conversation about his reasons for leaving (they are legitimate) and then some discussion about how he can “leave well.”
-I told him that, based on my experience with people leaving our church or coming to our church after leaving another one, most people don’t leave well.
+I told him that, based on my experience with people leaving our church or coming to our church after leaving another one, most people don’t go about leaving a church well.

 Here are a few ideas on leaving a church well.

 Before you go, evaluate whether your reasons are good, legitimate and God-honoring.
 Here’s a thought-provoking post exploring good, possible and bad reasons for leaving a church (and here’s a discussion about this post).
 I don’t think this list is comprehensive, but it’s good to make you think.
 If your reasons are good, go.
 If not, stay.